The often-missed Ards Forest Park in Donegal really does tick all of the boxes.

 1. Post walk feed (10-minute drive)

 If you fancy a bite after your visit to Ards, take a 10-minute spin and tip into one of the restaurants in Dunfanaghy.
-Our favourite is the Rusty Oven, but there’s plenty to choose from.
+My favourite is the Oyster Bar, but there’s plenty to choose from.

 2. Beaches galore (10-minute-plus drive)

 You’ll find some mighty beaches near Ards.
-Our favourites are Marble Hill, Killahoey Beach and Tramore Beach, each of which is less than a 15-minute drive away.
+My favourites are Marble Hill, Killahoey Beach and Tramore Beach, each of which is less than a 15-minute drive away.

 3. Nearby walks (20-minute-plus drive)